Allen Robinson II Player Prop Bets for NFL Week 7 | Chicago vs. Tampa Bay 10/24/2021

 Recent Performances

-- In last week's game against the Packers, Robinson was targeted seven times and recorded four catches for 53 yards.
+- In last week's matchup with the Packers, Robinson caught four passes for 53 yards while being targeted seven times.

-- During his last three games, Robinson has 11 catches (on 15 targets) for 148 yards, averaging 49.3 yards per game.
+- Robinson has collected 148 receiving yards (49.3 per game), reeling in 11 passes on 15 targets during his last three games.

 Robinson's Chicago Teammates